 When is National Youth HIV & AIDS Awareness Day?

 National Youth HIV & AIDS Awareness Day is an annual observance that takes place on April 10.
-The first ever National Youth HIV & AIDS Awareness Day is taking place on April 10, 2013.
+The first ever National Youth HIV & AIDS Awareness Day took place on April 10, 2013.

 Why is National Youth HIV & AIDS Awareness Day important?

 Today’s young people are the first generation who have never known a world without HIV and AIDS.
 In the United States, one in four new HIV infections is among youth ages 13 to 24.
 Every month 1,000 young people are infected with HIV and over 76,400 young people are currently living with HIV across the country.
 While there has been much talk about an AIDS-Free Generation, we know that is not possible without our nation’s youth.
 Young people and their allies are determined to end this epidemic once and for all and this day is a way to acknowledge the great work young people are already engaging in to do so.

 Where will National Youth HIV & AIDS Awareness Day be celebrated?

 National Youth HIV & AIDS Awareness Day will be celebrated all across the country.
 There will be events hosted by various organizations and individuals in high schools, colleges, churches, community centers and more!
 There also will be opportunities for online participation.

 How do I commemorate National Youth HIV & AIDS Awareness Day?